Compositional Software Design

 What Triggered These Ideas?

 The reason I started looking into this is, that I started seeing a lot of criticism of object-oriented programming, and claims that either functional programming or other design techniques were better.
-However, my intuition told me that the criticism was missing something.
+However, I felt this criticism of object-oriented programming was missing something.

 The criticism often referred to object-oriented programming as described by the classic academic object-oriented-programming theory.
-However, I do not feel that the classic object-oriented programming theory is an accurate representation of object-oriented programming anymore - and it probably has not been since the mid 2000's.
+However, I do not feel that the classic object-oriented programming theory is an accurate representation of how object-oriented programming is done in reality anymore - and it probably has not been since the mid 2000's.
 Classic object-oriented programming theory does not mention design patterns or dependency injection.
 Nor does it mention designing for replaceability or removeability.

 The more I looked into the underlying ideas behind object-oriented-programming and its alternatives, the more I found them to attempt to achieve the same goals.
-I find that object-oriented-programming and functional programming are actually quite similar in many respects, and not two completely different paradigms.
+I find that object-oriented-programming and functional programming are actually quite similar in many respects, rather than two completely different paradigms.

 I also found, that strict adherence to design doctrines is not always a good idea.
 Design doctrines and dogma should be considered to be guidelines rather than hard rules.
 Deviate from them whenever it makes sense to do so (but be ready to explain why it makes sense to deviate in that specific situation).
 But this is a ifferent discussion which I am talking more about in my tutorial about Conscious Software Design.